nfrtesting/rpi-mpich/README.md

 # pi-mpich
-MPICH for running on a Raspberry PI cluster (based off NLKNguyen/alpine-mpich)
+MPICH for running on a Raspberry PI cluster (based off NLKNguyen/alpine-mpich and ContinUSE/kubernetes-coreos-cluster examples/mpich)

 This repo, running build.sh, updates the jenkinsci/docker and then runs a build.
 It generates images for all three flavors with -$ARCH in the tag: